altogic/altogic-js/README.md

 ### RESTful Endpoints (i.e., cloud functions)

-In Altogic, you can define your app RESTful endpoints and associted services.
+In Altogic, you can define your app's RESTful endpoints and associated services.
 You can think of services as your cloud functions and you define your app services in Altogic Designer.
 When the endpoint is called, the associated service (i.e., cloud function) is executed.
-The client library endpoints module provide the methods to make POST, PUT, GET and DELETE requests to your app endpoints.
+The client library endpoints module provides the methods to make POST, PUT, GET and DELETE requests to your app endpoints.

 ```js